 Creating a patchwork is like creating a Pinterest board.
 Except that each image or ‘patch’ that you add has space for a title and description.
 And you can either set a price if it’s something you want to fund, or label it as something you want people to Make or Do.

 You can keep track of the things people choose to fund, make and do in your account.
-Cash contributions go direct to your PayPal for you to spend when and where you like.
+Contributions go direct to either your bank account via Stripe (allows you to securely accept card payments direct from friends and family), or to your PayPal account for you to spend when and where you like.
 And you can send messages and thanks when you’re ready.

 What are some of your favourite memories from previous couples you’ve worked with?
 And what’s the best thing a couple have funded using Patchwork?